joshfinnie/joshfinnie.com/src/pages/blog/current-thoughts-on-mobile-website-support.md

 heroImage: "/assets/blog/chart.jpg"
 unsplash: "Jess Bailey"
 unsplashURL: "jessbaileydesigns"
-description: "I recentlj had a semi-viral post and I wanted to share a surprising discovery of the current state of mobile website support!
-Over the course of the month, more than 50% of the visitors were using a mobile browswer.
+description: "I recently had a viral blog post and I wanted to share a surprising discovery of the current state of mobile website support!
+Over the course of the month, nearly 50% of my visitors were using a mobile browswer of some sort.
 What does this mean for me going forward?"

 ---